Nigerian banks should partner states to address power problem – Wigwe -

 Olugbemi said that CIBN had adopted digital applications in its operations and processes.

-He said that the institute had been innovative in executing all its activities.
+He said the institute had been innovative in executing all its activities.

-NAN reports that the conference themed: “Facilitating a Sustainable Future: The Role of Banking and Finance”, was attended by over 2,500 participants from various locations across the globe.
+NAN reports that the conference, themed: “Facilitating a Sustainable Future: The Role of Banking and Finance,” was attended by over 2,500 participates from various locations across the globe.

 Leave a Reply